 This sets up a global PXE server for all the hosts, you can also have per-host settings.
-For more information about the DHCPd formula, see Salt > Formula-dhcpd.
+For more information about the DHCPd formula, see Specialized-guides > Salt.

 8.2.2.
 Synchronize the TFTP Tree with Proxies

 You can synchronize the TFTP tree on the Uyuni Server with the Uyuni Proxy.
 For synchronization, HTTPS port 443 must be open.